milton0825/cpython-internals/iterators.md

 ## Iterators
 An iterator allows you to iterate through all the elements in a collection in a specific order.
+From the example below, we created a list with elements 1, 2, and 3.
+We created a iterator object `i` and used `i.next()` to iterate through all the objects in `x`.
+When we reach the end of the list, a StopIteration exception is raised.

 ```py
 >>> x = [1, 2, 3]